B1nus/wezy/README.md

 # cb
 The simplicity of c with the memory safety of rust.

-“If I had asked people what they wanted they would have said a simpler rust.”
+“If I had asked people what they wanted they would have said an easy rust.”
 # Main goals of cb
 1. simplicity & friendliness
 2. explicit error handling